MINI Electric review: boot space, seating & practicality

 MINI Electric interior space, storage & comfort

 The thing is, while the space is no smaller overall, it wasn’t all that big in the first place.
 The same goes for rear passengers – with still no five-door alternative, it’s not only difficult to get back there, once you’ve clambered in you’ll discover head and legroom are restricted.
-The front seats are comfy enough, mind, so if you only ever travel with a single passenger you’ll find the MINI Electric more than up to the job.
+There's only four seats, too, so unlike the Vauxhall Corsa Electric, the MINI cannot seat five.
+The front seats are comfy enough, though, so if you only ever travel with a single passenger you’ll find the MINI Electric more than up to the job.

 Cabin storage isn’t great, however.
 The door bins are small – definitely not big enough for a 500ml water bottle – while the centre armrest will hold little more than a mobile phone.
 There are two cupholders ahead of the gearlever, as well as a small tray for coins and keys.
 The glovebox is an adequate size, but nothing more.

 The 211-litre boot is the same size as the one in the petrol MINI Cooper S, which is handy if all you need is a car to occasionally pop to the shops in.
 MINI claims it’s big enough for a couple of small suitcases, but we’d recommend softer bags if you really want to maximise the space on offer.
 There’s a movable boot floor, although we expect most buyers will use the storage area beneath for the cables.
 Total boot space with the rear seats folded flat is 731 litres – again, the same as the petrol MINI.